Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 ## Step 6: Project Atlas
 Project Atlas improves performance even further by using different techniques than MOP.
 Using them together will get you quite the FPS gain.

+1. [Download Project Atlas](https://www.nexusmods.com/morrowind/mods/45399)
      - *Warning: This mod is not recommended if you play the game on an onboard or very old GPU because the so-called texture atlases are quite large and might actually hurt your performance in this case.*

-1. [Download Project Atlas](https://www.nexusmods.com/morrowind/mods/45399)
+     - *Note: Project Atlas is still a work in progress.
+For this reason each module has to be downloaded separately (they will be bundled in one download when the project is finished).*

+2. Yet again, we're dealing with BAIN archive folder structures.
+Extract the *Meshes* and *Textures* folders to your ***Morrowind/Data Files*** directory.
+     - *Some of the modules come with ***Smoothed Meshes*** and ***Optional Hi-Res Texture*** folders.
+It's totally up to you whenever you want to install these or not.*
+     - *The [Glow in the Dahrk (GitD)](https://www.nexusmods.com/morrowind/mods/45886) and [Glowing Bitter Coast](http://mw.modhistory.com/download-44-14321) folders should only be used when the corresponding mods are installed.
+If you want to use these mods, make sure to install them before installing Project Atlas.

+When looking at the contents of the zip you might notice unfamiliar folder names (00 Core, 01 Clean Alpha Textures, 02 Lake Fjalding Anti-Suck).
+This is because MOP has a BAIN archive folder structure intended for mod managers.
+For a simple setup like ours a manager is not needed.
+The only thing we want here are the contents of the subfolders.